Cosby (TV series): Premise

-When the show was under development for CBS, its working title was Not Dead Yet (not to be confused with the short-lived 2023–2024 ABC sitcom of the same name respectively), featuring Glenn Plummer as Griffin Vessey and Audra McDonald as Erica Lucas.
-Madeline Kahn and Phylicia Rashad were the only cast members to survive the pilot episode.
+When the show was under development for CBS, its working title was Not Dead Yet (a name later used for a 2023–2024 ABC sitcom).
+A pilot episode was produced under that name, featuring Glenn Plummer as Griffin Vessey and Audra McDonald as Erica Lucas.
+Cosby, Rashad and Kahn were the only cast members to survive the pilot episode.
 The unaired theme by Benny Golson was recorded as a jazz standard while congas and harmonica were later added for the uptempo salsa mix.
-Telma Hopkins auditioned for the role of Ruth Lucas and won.
-However, she was replaced shortly before filming the pilot.

-A notable later episode was the fourth-season premiere, "My Spy", which showed Hilton watching an episode of I Spy (the 1960s series in which Cosby co-starred) and then dreaming an adventure with Robert Culp's character from that series; the episode ends with a brief dream sequence in which Rashad dreams she is playing her previous character from The Cosby Show.
+A notable episode was the fourth-season premiere, "My Spy", which showed Hilton watching an episode of I Spy (a 1960s series in which Cosby co-starred) and then dreaming an adventure with Robert Culp's character from that series; the episode ends with a brief dream sequence in which Rashad dreams she is playing her previous character from The Cosby Show.
 The same season also presented an episode entitled "Loving Madeline" which featured the standard opening credits for the series but was in fact a tribute to Kahn featuring the cast members out of character discussing the recently deceased actress, punctuated by clips from past episodes.

 Cosby premiered to an audience of more than 24.7 million viewers, but averaged 16 million viewers during the course of the season.
-As the series progressed, ratings shrank and CBS, fresh with new hit comedies in Everybody Loves Raymond and The King of Queens, decided to move the series from Monday to Wednesday, then to the Friday night death slot.
+As the series progressed, ratings shrank and CBS, which had new hit comedies in Everybody Loves Raymond and The King of Queens, decided to move the series from Monday to Wednesday, then to the so-called Friday night death slot.
 The moves led to a drop in ratings.
 At the end of the fourth season, having accumulated 96 episodes, Cosby and CBS executive Les Moonves mutually decided to end the series.
-The last episode, "The Song Remains the Same", aired on April 28, 2000, and was the 96th episode to be produced and broadcast, drawing just over 7 million viewers.
+The 96th and last episode, "The Song Remains the Same", aired on April 28, 2000, and drew just over 7 million viewers.